Tathālokā Bhikkhunī

 Venerable Bhikkhunī (Ayya) Tathālokā Mahātherī is an American-born Theravada Bhikkhunī, scholar and Buddhist teacher.
 She is also the co-founder of the Dhammadharini monastic community in California, which includes Dhammadharini Monastery (formerly Dhammadharini Vihara), and Aranya Bodhi Hermitage.
 She was the recipient of the 2006 Outstanding Women in Buddhism Award, a presenting scholar at the 2007 International Congress on Buddhist Women's Role in the Sangha, and was appointed Preceptor for the historically-significant 2009 Bhikkhuni Ordination held in Perth, Australia.

 Early life

-Born "Heather Buske" in Washington, D.C., 1968, Venerable Tathālokā’s parents encouraged her to develop the skills necessary to look for what is true.
-She had early exposure to the texts of the Pali Canon, and was inspired by reading of the Bhikkhunīs at the time of the Buddha.
-At the age of 19, after the sudden death of an associate, she left college to pursue monastic life, first in Europe and then India.
+Born Heather Buske in Washington, D.C., in 1968, Venerable Tathālokā’s parents encouraged her to develop the skills necessary to look for what is true.
+She had early exposure to the texts of the Pali Canon, and was inspired by reading the Bhikkhunīs at the time of the Buddha.
+At the age of 19, after the sudden death of an associate, she left college to pursue monastic life, first in Europe and then in India.